LGBTQ migration: Asia

-Palestine and the State of Israel
+Palestine and Israel

-Compared to its Middle Eastern neighbors, the State of Israel has more LGBTQ-supportive policies for Israeli citizens and accepts LGBTQ asylum applicants.
+Compared to its Middle Eastern neighbors, the Israel has more LGBTQ-supportive policies for Israeli citizens and accepts LGBTQ asylum applicants.
 Although Israel ratified the UN Convention and Protocol Relating to the Status of Refugees in 1951, it has not explicitly adhered to its provisions.
 Nonetheless, some LGBTQ individuals from the Middle East have migrated to Israel.

 Israel does not grant asylum to Palestinian LGBTQ individuals, citing the position that "there is no systematic persecution based on sexual orientation in the Palestinian Authority".

-Some critics argue that the State of Israel's stance on LGBTQ rights has been used to divert attention from its human rights violations against Palestinians, a practice known as homonationalism or pinkwashing.
-Anthropologist Sa’ed Atshan describes pinkwashing as the portrayal of Israel as a safe haven for LGBTQ individuals to attract tourism and international support.
-Critics critics suggest that while cities like Tel Aviv-Yafo are often portrayed as LGBTQ-friendly, the broader Israeli context is strongly divorced from the experiences and goals of queer communities across the rest of the MENA region.
+Some critics argue that Israel's stance on LGBTQ rights has been used to divert attention from its human rights violations against Palestinians, a practice known as homonationalism or pinkwashing.
+Anthropologist Sa'ed Atshan describes pinkwashing as the portrayal of Israel as a safe haven for LGBTQ individuals to attract tourism and international support.
+Critics suggest that while cities like Tel Aviv-Yafo are often portrayed as LGBTQ-friendly, the broader Israeli context is strongly divorced from the experiences and goals of queer communities across the rest of the Middle East and North Africa.

 Nepal and the Philippines

-Most families of LGBT emigrants from Nepal and the Philippines indicate that, although most emigrants' families do not approve of their lifestyles, remittance payments (i.e. when the person who left the country sends money back to their family) are a proven aid to breaking down the controversies surrounding their gender and/or sexual nonconformity.
+Most families of LGBTQ emigrants from Nepal and the Philippines indicate that, although most emigrants' families do not approve of their lifestyles, remittance payments (i.e. when the person who left the country sends money back to their family) are a proven aid to breaking down the controversies surrounding their gender and/or sexual nonconformity.

 Turkey

-Turkey is both a country of origin and a country of asylum for LGBT refugees.
-The exact number of arriving or fleeing LGBT asylum seekers in Turkey is unknown since the state does not provide migration statistics concerning sexual orientation and gender identity.
-However, academic researches show that LGBT asylum seekers arrive in Turkey from North and Sub-Saharan Africa as well as the Middle East.
-LGBT refugees escaping from Turkey established a solidarity group in Austria.
+Turkey is both a country of origin and a country of asylum for LGBTQ refugees.
+The exact number of arriving or fleeing LGBTQ asylum seekers in Turkey is unknown since the state does not provide migration statistics concerning sexual orientation and gender identity.
+However, academic researches show that LGBTQ asylum seekers arrive in Turkey from North and Sub-Saharan Africa as well as the Middle East.
+LGBTQ refugees escaping from Turkey established a solidarity group in Austria.